AngleProtocol/merkl-docs/distribute-with-merkl/types-of-campaign/token-snapshot-campaign.md

 **Distribution Details:**

 * **Total Rewards:** Enter the total amount of rewards to be distributed.
 Keep in mind that a 3% maintenance fee is applied.
-* **Snapshot:** Set the time for the snapshot (note that it will be taken at the block prior to this date).
+* **Snapshot:** Set the time for the snapshot - note that it will be taken at the block prior to this date.
 * **Distribution Date:** Set the date on which you want your rewards to be distributed.

 **Target:**

 * **Chain:** Choose the blockchain network (Ethereum, Arbitrum, Optimism, etc.) where the campaign will be conducted.
 Note that the chain on which the snapshot is taken can be different from the chain on which you reward users.
-* **Token Address:** Enter the address of the token you want to incentivize by taking a token snapshot.
-Paste the token address into the appropriate field.
+* **Token Address:** Paste the token address of the token you want to take a snapshot.

 **Restrictions:**